roy-t/roy-t.nl/_posts/2009-07-07-new-version-a-pathfinding-in-3d.md

 comments: true
 categories:
 ---

+<h3>Update: my latest and greatest implementation of A* can be found <a href="http://roy-t.nl/2011/09/24/another-faster-version-of-a-2d3d-in-c.html">here</a> and is completely superior to this version</h3>

 <h3>Intro and thanks.</h3>
 Ok so let's quickly forget the debacle around the first release of this code sample, I wan't to delete the entire post about that one but I would'nt  have know that I made an error (until much later on) if it wasn't for some people spotting it instantly!
 So I would first like to thank some of my visitors who spotted the errors: